grancu/testrepo/README.md

 Example:
 ```
-k6 run createUsers.js --iterations=2
+k6 run addbooksUserJourneyTestCSV.js
 ```

 ## Folder Structure

-The source files are located into the /src folder
+Test source files are located at /src folder

+The data file (users.csv) is located at /data folder